 A Stone’s Throw | Tintype styled landscape and still-life photography.

-The photography project uses a coloured tintype visual style and explores the local roads and fields around the North Yorkshire countryside, with the images shot within two miles of my home.
-Several of the images include locations that, even though very close to home, have never been visited before even though i’d lived in that area for over 30 years.
-The phrase ‘a stone’s throw’ refers to the short distances involved.
+The photography project uses a coloured tintype visual style and explores the local roads and fields around the North Yorkshire countryside, with the images shot within two miles of my former home.
+Several of the images include locations that, though very close to home, I had never been visited before even though i’d lived in that area for over 30 years.
+The phrase ‘a stone’s throw‘ refers to the short distances involved.

 More details about the Tintype photo process can be found HERE[The images are best viewed with the gallery in full screen mode]